kristenmills/finite/README.md

     finite initial: :idle do

         before do
-            "This is called before every state but has no purpose other than to show it's existence in this example." end
+            "This is called before every state but has no purpose other than to show its existence in this example." end

         before :doors_closing do